ImageMagick/Usage-Markdown/distorts/index.md

 Some implementations of a bilinear distortion (including older versions of IM and the [Leptonica Library](http://www.leptonica.com/local-sources.html)) only implemented the above simpler (reversed) version of Bilinear distortion.
 However such a distortion is not very well suited to 'forward mapping' a rectangular image.

-For example here I try to use a '`BilinearReverse`' for an distortion which should probably have used a '`BilinearForward`' distortion.
+For example, here I try to use a '`BilinearReverse`' for an distortion which should probably have used a '`BilinearForward`' distortion.

 ~~~
 convert mandrill_grid.jpg -matte -virtual-pixel black \